florentfettu/florentfettu.github.io/_posts/2020-05-26-my-self-created-artificial-intelligence-path.md

 # Contents

 * <a href="#Summary">Summary</a>
-* Python programming
+* Python Programming
-* Mathematics, Statistics and probabilities
+* Mathematics, Statistics and Probabilities
 * Best MOOCs to Break Into AI
 * Books
 * Extras